 Science is an incredibly exciting subject to be a part of.
-Exploring and explaining the phenomena in the world around us at a time of fast-paced change and advancement.
-Through the media, we are constantly being exposed to a multitude of exciting developments in medicine, genetics, engineering, pharmaceuticals, forensics, space exploration and so many more fields that depend on scientific understanding.
-At Carleton, we recognise the important role of equipping our students with the skills and competence they need to be the scientists of tomorrow.
+Exploring and explaining the phenomena in the world around us, at a time of fast-paced change and advancement.
+Through the media, we are constantly being exposed to a multitude of exciting developments in medicine, genetics, engineering, pharmaceuticals, forensics, space exploration and so many more fields, that depend on scientific understanding.
+At Carleton High School, we recognise the important role of equipping our students with the skills and competence that they need to be the scientists of tomorrow.

 We encourage students to become actively involved in the practical aspect of the subject by offering a captivating array of investigations and demonstrations in lessons.
 But we also want to equip students with the fundamental skills necessary to answer their curiosities and the BIG question: “why?”.